amashaqi/AlmaReminderApp-Server/README.md

 Installation:

-* change directory to AlmaReminder-Server then type npm install
+* Change directory to AlmaReminder-Server then type npm install
-* as the services support caching redis need to be installed locally on
+* As the services support caching redis need to be installed locally on
 * For Mac use: brew install redis, others you can find them on redis website https://redis.io/docs/getting-started/installation/install-redis-on-windows/https://redis.io/docs/getting-started/installation/install-redis-on-windows/